 The word Aikido translates as ‘the way of harmonising energy.’
 Ueshiba said, “The goal of Aikido is to protect your attacker as well as yourself.”
 He felt that the person who attacks another is in trouble and needs protection.
 He went on to say that the attacker is not someone “out there” but lies within you.

-Wendy has a sixth degree black belt in Aikido, which she has been teaching since 1973.
-She is co-founder of Aikido of Tamalpais Dojo in Corte Madera, California.
+Wendy Palmer Shihan held a seventh degree black belt in Aikido, which she had been teaching since 1973.
+She was the co-founder of Aikido of Tamalpais Dojo in Corte Madera, California.

 Leadership Embodiment’s Mindfulness Roots

 The basic principles of Mindfulness (meditation) develop our capacity to relate with what arises from a centered state: that is, not trying to change what is, instead tolerating and working with what is.

 Wendy began working with mindfulness practice in 1969.

 During that time she met the Tibetan teacher Chögyam Trungpa Rinpoche.
 Her experience with him and his teachings continued to be one of the most influential forces in her life and work.